Mitchell Barnett: 2020

 Barnett played 13 games for Newcastle in the 2020 NRL season.
 He played in Newcastle's first finals game since 2013 which was a 46-20 loss against South Sydney in the elimination final.

 2021

 Barnett played 24 games for Newcastle in the 2021 NRL season including the club's elimination finals loss against Parramatta.

 2022

 In round 3 of the 2022 NRL season, Barnett was sent off for using a raised elbow on opponent Chris Smith during Newcastle's 38-20 loss against Penrith, and was subsequently referred to the NRL Judiciary for an ungraded dangerous contact charge.
 Barnett had pleaded guilty and claimed the contact was careless, however, it was found to be reckless in nature, with a six match suspension handed down in relation to the incident.

-In April, Barnett signed a 3-year contract with the New Zealand Warriors starting in 2023, after gaining a release from the final year of his Knights contract.
+In April, Barnett signed a three-year contract with the New Zealand Warriors starting in 2023, after gaining a release from the final year of his Knights contract.

+2023

+In round 19 of the 2023 NRL season, Barnett scored two tries for New Zealand in their 46-10 victory over Parramatta.

+Barnett played 15 games for the New Zealand Warriors in the 2023 NRL season as the club finished 4th on the table and qualified for the finals.
+Barnett played in all three finals games as the club reached the preliminary final stage before being knocked out by Brisbane.

+2024

+Barnett was selected to play off the bench for New South Wales for game three of the 2024 State of Origin series.
+New South Wales would win the match 14-4 in Brisbane to claim the shield for the first time since 2021.

+2025

+In May, Barnett was selected to play for New South Wales in game one of the 2025 State of Origin series.
+On 2 June, Barnett was ruled out for the rest of the season after suffering an ACL injury during the New Zealand Warriors round 13 win against South Sydney.